 Since our inception, we have incurred significant operating losses.
 We have derived limited revenue to date from feasibility studies with collaboration partners.
-We have not yet commercialized any of our product candidates, which are in various phases of clinical development, and we do not expect to generate revenue from sales of any product before 2019, if ever.
-We have funded our operations to date with proceeds from our IPO, the sale of preferred stock, borrowings under venture debt facilities, the issuance of convertible promissory notes and warrants and to a lesser extent, payments received in connection with various feasibility studies.
+We are in process of commercializing our FDA approved INVELTYS product, and we do not expect to generate revenue from sales of any product before 2019.
+We have funded our operations to date with proceeds from our IPO, private placements of preferred stock, convertible debt financings, borrowings under credit facilities, warrants and public common stock offerings and to a lesser extent, payments received in connection with various feasibility studies.